 - Azure authorization has expired.
 Please reconnect the integration on the Personal level as described in Step 1.

-5. The card you're working with is showing unexpected behavior.
+5. The card you're working with is showing unexpected behaviour.

-- This can happen if the card got unsynced from the Azure organization: for instance if you copied the from another board or are working on a board that was moved between accounts.
+- This can happen if the card got unsynced from the Azure organization: for instance, if you copied the from another board or are working on a board that was moved between teams.
 To solve the situation, please re-add the Azure item to the board anew.

-- If you get this error message, please limit the number of displayed tasks by using the search bar.
-At the moment, when you open the picker no filters are applied and all tasks from the last 3 months are displayed.
-Every time the picker tries to display more than 20,000 tasks, you will receive the error message.
+- If you get this error message, it means that you've selected too many tasks to add to the board as cards at once.
+Please limit the number of tasks by using the search bar.
+At the moment, when you open the picker, no filters are applied, and all tasks from the last three months are displayed.
+Every time the picker tries to display more than 200 tasks, you will receive the error message.